Behind the Curtain: How the Broadway Shutdown is Impacting the People Who Run the Show Behind the Scenes

 What is your job title?
 Tell me a little bit about what you do within the theater industry and how long you've been doing it for.

-What were you working on when the shutdown was put in place?

-When the shutdown went into place I was set to play at The Lion King for the weekend.
-I was on my way to a performance with River City Brass Band in Pittsburgh on March 12, and was going to be driving back to play at The Lion King on March 13.
-It was definitely an intense head space to be in for that evening's performance, knowing that it would be the last time I would be on stage for a while.
+I am the Music Director and Conductor of WICKED (Broadway).
+I've been with WICKED as a whole for a little over 6 years...I was on the national tour for a while before joining the Broadway company.
+As music director/conductor I am in charge of maintaining the show's music integrity with the actors on stage/the orchestra/sound etc. Constant communication with my PSM/supervisor/creatives/actors/musicians is key and a must.
+I also work closely with Craig Burns at Telsey on casting for both companies.

-What has communication been like with the people you were working with?
+What has communication been like since the shutdown with the people you were working with?
 Have you continued to maintain contact with them?

-I feel like because our industry is such a social endeavor that communication with a lot of colleagues has been open, and we are all checking in on one another.
-We thrive on looking forward to coming into work and seeing our work family at night, and so lots of virtual happy hours and FaceTime hangouts have been going on.
+Of course, in addition to having working relationships, we are also friends.
+Not so much [communication] about the show, since we aren't rehearsing and such, but yes, I've had communication with people I am close to on the WICKED team.

 How do you feel that people in the theater community have come together during this time?